research-team/NEUCOGAR/README.md

 1. **Storage volume** is an index related to the the amount of data and information used by the system.
 1. **Storage bandwidth** quantifies the number of connections between resources, i.e. processing and data nodes.

-The complete description of experimental approach could be found [here](neucogar.md).
+The researcher guide of and experimental approach could be found [here](neucogar.md).

 ## Breakthrough